pitastrudl/wekanwiki/Install-and-Update.md

 ## Bash Install Script

-You can find a bash installation script at https://github.com/anselal/wekan.
-The current version of the script installes wekan v0.9.0.
-I am working on version 0.10.1
+You can find a bash installation script at https://github.com/anselal/wekan

 ## Manual Installation Steps